dnguyencodez/dnguyencodez.github.io/_posts/2024-03-27-Adversarial-Machine-Learning-in-Image-Classification:-A-Survey-Toward-the-Defender's-Perspective-(Seminar-8.2).md

   - An experiment created a faked dataset to train a model
   - The model’s classifications were close to nearby misclassified adversarial inputs
     - Learning models are vulnerable to adversarial samples, regardless of training procedure
+- Lack of Enough Training Data:
+  - Models must generalize strongly with the help of robust optimizations
+  - The existence of adversarial examples is not the classifier’s fault, but is an inevitable consequence of working in a statistical setting
+- Non-robust Feature Hypothesis:
+  - Adversarial perturbations stem from images’ features, not flaws in models or training processes
+  - Two categories of features: robust and non-robust
+    - Robust features lead models to correctly predict an input’s true class even when perturbed
+    - Non-robust features are features derived from patterns in the data distribution that are highly predictive, yet brittle, remaining undetectable by humans and being easier to perturb
+- Explanations for Adversarial Transferability:
+  - Adversarial transferability occurs when adversarial samples have to fool a target model and other models even with differing architectures
+  - Two categories of transferability: intra-technique and cross-technique
+  - The direction of perturbations may be a crucial factor in transferability since the disturbances acquire similar functions through training

+#### Principles for Designing and Evaluating Defense
+- Define a detailed threat model that restricts the attacker's capabilities
+- Simulate adaptive adversaries, considering every attack scenario and setting
+- Develop provable lower bounds of robustness, ensuring the performance of the evaluated defense will never fall below that level
+- Perform basic sanity tests, helping to identify anomalies that lead defenses to incorrect conclusions
+- Publicize source code, allowing the community to review for correctness

+#### My Thoughts
+This paper was very interesting and provided great insight into adversarial machine learning through surveying various attack and defense methods, while expanding on them.
+At the end of the day, attackers are just trying to bypass and fool the model, which in this case serves the purpose of image classification.
+Image classification models are not invincible, and can suffer from vulnerabilities even without exposing the inner-workings of the model through black-box attacks.
+As discussed in the paper, it is extremely essential to consider all edge cases when developing a model and defense.

+---
+### Discussion Summary (What I remember from the discussion)
+- Why is this paper incorporated into the class if it surveys adversarial ML for image classification?
+  - These attack and defense approaches can be directly translated to the malware detection space
+  - Binary information can be transformed into representations that are similar to images
+- Who are the paper's authors?
+  - Members of the Brazilian Military
+  - The authors have direct experience with the information they presented
+- The authors use the terms 'adversarial attack' and 'adversarial examples' a lot, what is the difference?
+  - There is no established difference yet across the community

+#### My Thoughts
+In general, the models used in malware detectors are no different than those used for other machine learning tasks.
+Rather, they just operate on a different set of data and features, while still striving to classify successfully.
+For instance, DNNs can be used in both natural language processing and malware detection.
+Thus, the underlying causes of adversarial malware, such as the high non-linearity hypothesis, equally affect both domains.
+My takeaway is that using approaches from other domains in ML/AI can be beneficial in the ML for cyber defenses domain.
+Additionally, it is eye-opening to see that the authors are members of the Brazilian military and have actually experienced these forms of attacks.
+This demonstrates the practicality in their survey, and the push to develop widely established solutions.

+---
+That is all, thanks for reading!